tautminas/run-to-the-right/FUTURE_IMPROVEMENTS.md

 Possibilities:

+- Make game playable without the keyboard for the mobile users of the website.
 - Add a button to resize the screen for the optimal height and width of the game.
 - Add possibility to change controls.
 - Make the appearance of the bombs smoother.
 Now they can possibly appear directly from the platforms.